moll/js-concert/doc/API.md

 ```

 <a name="Concert.off" />
-### Concert.off(event, listener, context)
+### Concert.off(event, listener, [thisArg])
-Remove previously added listeners by event name, by function, by context or
+Remove previously added listeners by event name, by listener, by `thisArg`
-by any combination.
+or by any combination.
-Returns `this`.
+Returns self.

 You can also specify **multiple events** at once by passing an object whose
 keys are event names and values functions.
-Pass `context` then as the 2nd
+Pass `thisArg` then as the 2nd
 parameter.

 **Examples**: